leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-treatment_surgical-cornearefractive_68
 - What are the indications of corneal infection surgery?
+- do i need a new eye if i have corneal ulcer
 - Why do I need to do surgery for corneal infection?
 - Why do I need corneal infection surgery?
 - Why do you need to operate on my corneal infection?